-Higher Order Thinking Skills (HOTS) Questions (Page 110)
+Higher Order Thinking Skills (HOTS) Questions

 - 1. A magnetic needle is placed over a strong and large bar magnet and made to move freely about a vertical axis passing through its centre.
 In which direction will the magnetic needle come to rest? - Ans.
 The magnetic needle will lie parallel to the bar magnet.
 The north pole of the needle will be pointing towards the south pole of the bar magnet and vice versa. - 2.
-Why is it not advisable to handle domestic electric circuits with wet hands? - Ans.
+Why is it not advisable to handle domestic electric circuits with wet hands?

+- Ans.
 The wet human body is a good conductor of electricity, so by touching a switch or socket or an electrical appliance with a metallic body, one is likely to get a severe shock. - 3.
 What will happen to the poles of a bar magnet if it is broken into two pieces? - Ans.
 When a bar magnet is broken into two pieces, each piece acts as a complete bar magnet with north and south poles.
 This is because a magnetic monopole doesn't exist in nature. - 4.
 When a proton moves freely in a magnetic field, which of its properties will change? - Ans.
 When a proton moves freely in a magnetic field, the direction of its motion and, hence, its velocity changes.
-This will also change properties related to velocity, namely, momentum. - A magnetic field deflects a positively charged α-particle travelling along west towards the north.
-What is the direction of the magnetic field?
+This will also change properties related to velocity, namely, momentum. - 5.
+A magnetic field deflects a positively charged α -particle travelling along west towards the north.
+What is the direction of the magnetic field? - Ans.

-- Ans.
 The positively charged particle is travelling towards the west, which means that the current is flowing towards the west.
 The force acts towards the north.
 Using Fleming's left hand rule, the direction of the magnetic field is upwards. - 6.
-Two circular coils A and B are placed nearby.
-If current in coil A is changed, will there be a change in current in coil B also? - Ans.
-When the current in coil A is changed, the magnetic field around it is changed.
-As a result, the number of field lines passing through the neighbouring coil B changes and consequently, the current in coil B also changes. - 7.
 A student performs an experiment to study the magnetic effect of current around a straight current-carrying conductor.
-He reports that - (a) the direction of deflection of the north pole of a compass needle kept at a given point near the conductor remains unaffected even when the terminals of the battery sending current in the wire are interchanged. - (b) for a given battery, the degree of deflection of N-pole decreases when the compass is kept at a point farther away from the conductor.
+He reports that - (a) the direction of deflection of the north pole of a compass needle kept at a given point near the conductor remains unaffected even when the terminals of the battery sending current in the wire are interchanged.

+(b) for a given battery, the degree of deflection of N-pole decreases when the compass is kept at a point farther away from the conductor.